- HDR Tutorial

 I’ve spoken with thousands of people who – despite the beginner or even intermediate courses they’ve taken – are still confused about the basic elements of photography.
 It’s obvious that many traditional methods of teaching photography just don’t work!

 I’ve developed my own style of teaching.
 It’s based on an artist’s natural instincts of curiosity and discovery which quickly produces dramatic results.
-In this series, you’ll learn about photography in a whole new way.
+Through my many free resources on this site and my photography tutorials, you’ll learn about photography in a whole new way.
 I will help you take your first few steps the path to creating your own kind of art.

 - Photomatix Review – this standalone software I use most for the “look” of my photos

 - SmugMug Review – how I share my photos online… I think SmugMug is the best